cloveras/kamera/README.md

 * All images for a date: ?type=day&date=20151202
 * All images for a month: ?type=month&year=2015&month=12
 * One specific image: ?type=one&image=2015120213560301
-* All images for a year (select which days in each month in the script): ?type=year&year=2015
+* One image for every day in a year (select which days in each month in the script): ?type=year&year=2015
+* One image for every day in all years (select which days in each month in the script): ?type=4ever

 Sunset, sunrise, dawn and dusk are found based on latitude and longditude, and only images between dusk and dawn are shown.
 Midnight sun and polar night is handled (see TODOs).